Cucurbita foetidissima: Food

-Fresh gourd: The fresh young gourd can be eaten like squash.
+The fresh young gourd can be eaten like squash.
 The mature fruit is no longer edible, due to bitter compounds.

-Seeds: Eaten after being prepared by roasting or boiling.
+Seeds may be eaten after being prepared by roasting or boiling.

-Oil: The extractable oil content in whole seeds reaches from 24.3% to 50%.
+The extractable oil content in whole seeds reaches from 24.3% to 50%.
 Linoleic acid, an essential polyunsaturated fatty acid, comprises 38% to 65% of the oil.
 A characterization of the oils from buffalo gourd indicates that this oil is similar to other common edible oils.

-Protein: Whole Buffalo gourd seeds contain approximately 31% crude protein, which is usable for human consumption and for feed.
+Whole buffalo gourd seeds contain approximately 31% crude protein, which is usable for human consumption and for feed.

-Starch: Is mainly located in the tap root which forms after the first year of growth.
+Starches are mainly located in the tap root, which forms after the first year of growth.
 The starch content in the dried root is between 47.5% and 56%.

-Fodder: Fresh leaves or the whole plants can be used as animal food.
+Fresh leaves or the whole plants can be used as animal food.

-Commercial Products: Besides food, the protein can be used for industrial purposes (water paints, paper coating, adhesives and textile sizing).

-Biofuel: Biodiesel can be produced from the oil in the seeds.
-But the main interest to produce renewable fuels is to produce biofuel with the carbohydrates which are located in the tap root.
+Traditional use

-Medical: The Zuni people use a poultice of powdered seeds, flowers and saliva for swellings.
+The Zuni people use a medicinal poultice of powdered seeds, flowers and saliva for swellings.

-Cleaning: C. foetidissima contains a saponin that can be obtained from the fruit and root.
+C. foetidissima contains a saponin that can be obtained from the fruit and root.
 In the Cahuilla Native American culture, the fruit and other parts of the plant have been used for their saponin content as laundry soap by rubbing plant parts against dirty clothing.
 However, prolonged contact can cause skin irritation.

+Industrial use

+Besides food, the protein can be used for industrial purposes (water paints, paper coating, adhesives and textile sizing).
+Biodiesel can be produced from the oil in the seeds.
+But the main interest to produce renewable fuels is to produce biofuel with the carbohydrates which are located in the tap root.